 - Improves joint problems: increased range of motion

-The tape might be preventative as well.
+- Injury prevention.
 If an athlete knows that they have a tendency to need a little more shoulder stability or knee support, taping before competition can be a wise decision.

 Who Can Use Kinesio Tape?